What is internal linking and why is it needed?

 The Role of Internal Linking in SEO: Managed Link Juice Transfer and Understanding the Theme

 In the context of SEO, interlinking works as a mechanism for distributing internal "authority" (weight) between pages.
 When a page has many relevant internal links, search engines tend to perceive it as more significant within the site's structure.
+It's also important that anchor text (link text) helps Google understand what the target page is about.
+This is part of On-Page SEO Basics: Together with titles, semantics, metadata, and content structure, internal cohesion enhances relevance.

 Good interlinking isn't about "more links," but rather a clear logic: where to lead the user and which page to enhance for the business's purpose.